 -Matthew Duersten, StompBeast, A Wisconsin-born freelance writer now based in the great city of El Pueblo de Nuestra Señora la Reina de los Ángeles, his pieces have been included in the anthologies Da Capo Best Music Writing and L.A.
 Now.
 He first entered the blogosphere in 2006 with the music site Downbeast, an offshoot of the L.A. indie-jazz label Cryptogramophone.
 He was also a senior editor of Glue magazine and has written for numerous publications including L.A.
 Weekly, No Depression, All About Jazz, Variety, Los Angeles magazine, Time Out-New York, Flaunt, Oxford-American, Black Book, New Times, Extraordinary, and more.
 Currently, he is working on a book for Asahina & Wallace publishers on L.A.’s underground jazz scene.

 “For me, it’s a classic with a firm place in the cultural archives right next to The Freshest Kids, Basquiat: The Radiant Child, and any Warhol documentary.
 It was so exciting to see my peers honored, our time in history captured, and the art form portrayed with such reverence.”

 “What Hal Masonberg –mason jar more likely because he captures the goods and preserves them with tasty morsels–did was create an archive.
-Which, for me last night, was living and breathing.
+Which, for me, was living and breathing.
 The river of music that soundtracked the film ebbed and flowed out of the dialogue– of biographies, philosophies, styles, signatures… I didn’t have to worry or wonder or ask questions about what the film was about… The film took care of me.
 I just had to — like a solo– ride it.